1. Index your content

 you can find a few sample documents.
 This example uses one of these, books.json

-Create an index profile.
+.To push JSON data to an index profile under an app:- Create an index profile.
 In the Managed Fusion UI, click Indexing > Index Profiles and follow the prompts.

 -